-(g) UNEP: Convention Parties’ cooperation with UNEP could help to shape UNEP focus areas, both in terms of priority topics and regions.
-UNEP could also be a useful partner in developing and amplifying platforms, tools and resources on air quality management, which could include elements developed by and useful for the Convention, including non-Parties to the Gothenburg Protocol.
+(f) UNEP: Convention Parties’ cooperation with UNEP could help to shape UNEP focus areas, both in terms of priority topics and regions.
+UNEP could also be a useful partner in developing and amplifying platforms, tools and resources on air quality management, which could include elements developed by and useful for Parties. .
 Such engagement could be a role for the task forces, the secretariat and/or the Executive Body Chair.
-Convention Parties could also engage with UNEP through funded programmes, the UNEP Committee of Permanent Representatives and the United Nations Environment Assembly of UNEP.
+Convention Parties could also engage with UNEP through funded programmes, the UNEP Committee of Permanent Representatives and UNEA .

-Initiate other support/action to address barriers that current non-Parties face
+(g) The science-policy panel on pollution: In its resolution 5/8, UNEA decided that a science-policy panel should be established to contribute to the sound management of chemicals and waste and to prevent pollution.
+The scope of the panel is being negotiated in a series of open-ended working groups through 2024; The panel, once set up, could also present opportunities to elevate the science and work of the Convention, produce global or regional assessments beneficial for the work of the Convention, and could raise global awareness of the latest science on air pollution.
+The Convention could consider greater outreach and cooperation with the science-policy panel during its scoping and once the panel is active.
+Such engagement could be a role for the secretariat, the Chair of the Executive Body, the scientific bodies, Task Forces and Parties.

-24. Additional action and other kinds of support may be needed to address barriers to ratification and implementation that current non-Parties face (for more details on these barriers, see informal document no. 2 for the forty-second session of the Executive Body).
+Approach 4(d) Other support22.
+Additional action and other kinds of support may be needed to address barriers to ratification and implementation that current non-Parties face (for more details on these barriers, see informal document no. 2 for the forty-second session of the Executive Body).
 Potential options to expand other support could include:

 (a) Increased voluntary contributions.
 Continue fundraising and calls to Convention Parties to provide financial support to support ratification and implementation of the Gothenburg Protocol.
 One possibility is that, if a needs assessment is completed, countries could identify in-kind and financial support in service of the gaps identified in the needs assessment.
 This could be the role of the secretariat and specific centres/task forces;